 If you choose the social media marketing option your latest articles are shared to your Facebook business page automatically.
 You just keep building your website.

-The beauty is, the shared post contains a link to your website, which, if clicked, takes people to your website where you’ve got their undivided attention.
+The beauty is, the shared post contains a link which, if clicked, takes people to your website where you’ve got their undivided attention.

 A surf shop with a Gmail address?